Frequently Asked Questions

 The MSPH in Social and Behavioral Interventions: a degree in the health or social sciences

-The MSPH in Human Nutrition, Registered Dietitian track, requires all students to have an undergraduate major in a hard science, health, or psychology.
-It also requires students to take 6 additional courses prior to applying (up to 2 of the courses can be done after submitting the application.)
+The MSPH in Human Nutrition – Dietitian track requires all students to have an undergraduate major in a hard science, health, or psychology.
+It also requires students to take 7 additional courses prior to applying (up to 2 of the courses can be done after submitting the application).
 For more information, please see the Registered Dietitian page.

 The PhD in GDEC, Health Systems, and SBI require a prior master’s degree.